tahoe-lafs/pycryptopp/README.rst

 ===========================================================
- pycryptopp—a small number of good cryptography algorithms
+ pycryptopp: a small number of good cryptography algorithms
 ===========================================================

 Introduction and Licence